-Miriam: Rabbi Lau, when you and Naftali were in Buchenwald and he suggested they go to Israel, what did you think?
+Q: Rabbi Lau, when you and Naftali were in Buchenwald and he suggested they go to Israel, what did you think?

-Miriam: After you were liberated, what was the biggest challenge you had to overcome?
+Q: After you were liberated, what was the biggest challenge you had to overcome?

-Rabbi Lau: Everything was new.
+Everything was new.
 I didn’t know the language, the culture.
 I also had health challenges.
 I was short, I had no teeth.
 I had not been to the dentist or doctor for six years, from the age of 2 to 8.
 I had to take fish oil to get stronger and healthier.
 It was hard to grow up in a land where you didn’t know anyone besides your brother.
 Also, we were separated when we arrived in Israel.

 Naftali went to study in Yeshiva in Petach Tikvah and I went to live with my uncle, Rabbi Fogelman in Haifa.
-They took me in like a son.
+They took me in as a son.
 I lived with them for five years until I was 13 years old.
 After that, I went to Yeshiva Kol Torah in Yerushalayim and started fulfilling my father’s will that I continue the chain of Rabbis in our family.

-Miriam: What can we learn from the Holocaust?
+Q: What can we learn from the Holocaust?

-Rabbi Lau: First of all, never say there is no hope.
+First of all, never say there is no hope.
 There is always hope.

-If a person at my age can survive and flourish despite all that I went through, then there is hope for the future.
+If a person my age can survive and flourish despite all that I went through, then there is hope for the future.

 As we say in the modim prayer, we thank Hashem for giving us life and for continuing to sustain us.

 I thank Hashem for not only giving me life during the Holocaust but for also sustaining me for the past 75 years.
 I have been blessed to see that not only I have continued the chain of Rabbis in my family, but my son, David has done so as well.
 My son, Rabbi David Lau is the Ashkenazi Chief Rabbi of Israel.
 In addition, my other two sons are also Rabbis.
-I am grateful that all of my children, grandchildren and great grandchildren live in Israel.
-Last week, I celebrated the bar mitzvah of my great grandson, Baruch!
+I am grateful that all of my children, grandchildren, and great-grandchildren live in Israel.
+Last week, I celebrated the bar mitzvah of my great-grandson, Baruch!